Logo - Reach: National Forum for Disabled Entrepreneurship

 In our mission to celebrate entrepreneurs and business owners with disabilities IWSCC invites business owners, entrepreneurs, corporate supporters, members of government, advocates and allies to celebrate Disabled-Owned businesses and the entrepreneurs that succeed not in spite of, but because of their lived experiences.

-Reach is Understanding.
 To reach out is to listen, and to learn.
 To ask questions.
 To hear new voices and to gain new insights.
-Reach is also to teach, to share experiences, and to be heard.
+Reach is to teach, to share, and to be heard.

 When & Where?